pidg3/FEND-P5-EdinburghMap/README.md

 # FEND P5: Edinburgh Map

 This project is for the Udacity Front End Nanodegree.
+GitHub hosted version here: http://pidg3.github.io/FEND-P5-EdinburghMap

 The idea is:

 1. To allow the user to get a sense of cool places and cool things going on in Edinburgh.
 2. To allow the user to save a list of 'favourite places' that will persist over time.

+Current status (as at 4 March 16):

+* About 70% of the way there.
+* I've stopped now as I've pretty much reached the limit of what I can do on the client side.
+I want to make sure OAuth calls are properly secured, for example.
+And I'd like to have data persist properly.
+* Next step is to get this properly hosted, then finish off the 'exceeded' rubric for the project.

 ## MV* strategy